Doubling constructions: Global functoriality for non-generic cuspidal representations: Introduction

 \subsection{Acknowledgments}

-This work is the natural evolution of the collaboration of David Ginzburg and the authors \cite{CFGK2}.
-We wish to express our deep appreciation to David.
-We are very happy to thank Jeffrey Adams, Mahdi Asgari, Laurent Clozel, Jim Cogdell, Jan Frahm, Dmitry Gourevitch, Joseph Hundley, Erez Lapid, Baiying Liu, Goran Mui{\'c}, Freydoon Shahidi, David Soudry and Lei Zhang for numerous valuable and inspiring discussions.
-In particular, we would like to express our gratitude to Erez Lapid, for his kind help and devoted advice throughout this project.
+We are very happy to thank Jeffrey Adams, Mahdi Asgari, Laurent Clozel, Jim Cogdell, Gal Dor, Jan Frahm, David Ginzburg, Dmitry Gourevitch, Joseph Hundley, Avner Kiro, Zemer Kosloff, Baiying Liu, Goran Mui{\'c}, Dipendra Prasad, Freydoon Shahidi, David Soudry, David Vogan, and Lei Zhang for numerous valuable and inspiring discussions.
+The authors would like to thank Erez Lapid for extremely useful advice throughout this project, and in particular for his help with the proof of Theorem~\ref{theorem:series}.
+Finally, we are grateful to the referees for their interest in this work and helpful remarks, which helped improve the presentation.